xImAnton/ximanton.github.io/_posts/2021-08-28-Flexible-Minecraft-Backups.md

 chunks.

 Navigation in the world is done by dragging with the mouse.
-You can control some rendering settings, like chunk borders and the crosshair with the buttons above.
+You can control some rendering settings, like chunk borders and the crosshair, with the buttons above.
 The mouse wheel can be used to zoom in and out, but I recommend not zooming out so far as it causes a lot of lag.

-BTW: The black areas are there, because minecraft is very uncertain about saving heightmaps, and I'm too lazy to generate my own.
+BTW: The black areas are there, because Minecraft is very uncertain about saving height maps, and I'm too lazy to generate my own.

 **GitHub:** [https://github.com/xImAnton/FlexBackup](https://github.com/xImAnton/FlexBackup)